dondealban/rsgislib/README.md

 - untar-files.py -- decompresses the tar.gz file into a directory with the same name as the tar.gz file
 - generate-header.py -- decompresses tar.gz file into a directory and creates header files for each image inside

 *For working with mosaics downloaded through the [JAXA portal][2], note that the images within tar.gz files already contain header files.
-Hence, the generate-header.py can be skipped.
+Hence, the generate header script can be skipped.
 The scripts may be executed as follows:*

 - untar-files.py -- decompresses the tar.gz file into a directory with the same name as the tar.gz file
 - mosaic-data.py -- creates a mosaic image using the input parameters set at command line